-The primary remedial objective is removing source area mass to mitigate the potential for contaminant migration to regional groundwater.
-Dissolved-phase contamination will be monitored to assess plume stability and allowed to naturally attenuate over time.
-DBS&A has observed on previous remedial actions, such as the nearby Lea County Electric Co-op (LCEC) site, that dissolved-phase concentrations decreased quickly following removal of the source area contaminant mass.
+The primary remedial objective is removing source area hydrocarbon mass to mitigate the potential for contaminant migration to regional groundwater.
+Dissolved-phase contamination will be monitored on a quarterly basis to assess plume stability and response to the source-area mitigation.
+DBS&A has observed that during previous remedial actions, such as the nearby Lea County Electric Co-op (LCEC) site, dissolved-phase hydrocarbon concentrations in groundwater decreased significantly following removal of the source area contaminant mass.
+During and after the remedial action, residual dissolved-phase hydrocarbons in groundwater will be allowed to naturally attenuate, with the goal of reaching NMWQCC standards.
+If site conditions or priorities change, PSTB could implement active groundwater treatment to accelerate reduction of dissolved-phase contaminants.